When you want to build a new Google Workspace Add-on, follow this general procedure:

 Apps Script projects

 You can build your add-on's Apps Script project files in a shared drive so that no single account has sole ownership.
-Placing your add-on script file in a shared drive allows you to easily ensure that multiple collaborators always have access to the script project.
+Placing your add-on script file in a shared drive ensures that multiple collaborators have access to the script project.

 When you publish an add-on, a single user account acts as the publisher.
 The publishing account must have edit access to the script project, but it doesn't need to be the owner.